JasperFx/wolverine/docs/guide/handlers/discovery.md

 Wolverine does not support any kind of open generic types for message handlers and has no intentions of ever doing so.
 :::

-By default, Wolverine is looking for public, concrete classes that follow these rules:
+By default, Wolverine is looking for public, concrete classes that follow any of these rules:

 * Implements the `Wolverine.IWolverineHandler` interface
 * Is decorated with the `[Wolverine.WolverineHandler]` attribute